 ‘HIV drug ‘dramatically slows spread of prostate cancer’ (Daily Express 1 Dec 14)

 Looking through these headlines, and they are a selection from only four newspapers – no magazines were covered – it’s worth pointing out that headlines claiming that scientists have found a ‘breakthrough’ drug or warnings that particular foods are dangerous, such as the Viagra, Ibuprofen and Chips stories above, are often based on laboratory experiments, particularly on mice, whose genetic material is 95% similar to our own.
 This is quite different from claiming that research results are applicable to human beings.
 In the case of potentially new drugs, results from laboratory research may be very encouraging but their effectiveness, safety and eventual approval will depend on the outcome of human clinical trials.
+If you’re searching “Vein Clinic Near Me, Rockville Center Long Island” Then you just click the link prior and you’ll find what you need.
 And the time between the two, even if every stage is passed successfully, can be many years.

 Science Stories Exaggerated

 By co-incidence there were reports in the press a few weeks before the above two stories appeared, about a study into how the media reported science stories.
 One was headlined ‘Bad science reporting blamed on exaggerations in university press releases’ (The Independent 10 Dec 14).